 Overview

-Bicycle Health provides medication-assisted treatment to those struggling with opioid use disorder (OUD).
-All services are offered virtually through their mobile app in select states, and in-person treatment is available in some cities.
-Their streamlined onboarding process can help patients virtually connect with doctors and receive prescriptions on the same day.
-Bicycle Health also offers online group support meetings several times a week.
+Bicycle Health offers medication-assisted treatment (MAT) for individuals dealing with opioid use disorder (OUD).
+All services are provided virtually through their mobile app in select states, with in-person treatment available in certain cities.

 To learn more about this program, check out our in-depth review of Bicycle Health.